16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 • Tote bags: Usually more popular with female commuters, tote bags offer a large space for carrying a variety of items and can be carried like a traditional handbag.
 Some modern totes come with straps that brings them closer to messenger bags, the biggest drawback being, if overfilled, totes can be heavy and a serious cause of arm and shoulder strain.

-I most commonly use my messenger slung across my knees (perfect for resting my phone or kindle on) and is super easy to switch to my side or back when exiting the carriage.
+I commonly use my messenger slung across my knees (perfect for resting my phone or kindle on) and is super easy to switch to my side or back when exiting the carriage.

 The only downside of the messenger is they’re quite narrow by design which means I cant take things like large novels (or any novels), lunch boxes etc and are limited to narrow drink bottles. (check out this amazing A5 memobottle – specifically designed for bags)